shu8/Stack-Overflow-Optional-Features/README.md

 - Add a button the the editor toolbar to start side-by-side editing:
 A button `SBS` is added to the editor toolbar when answering/asking a question.
 Clicking it will change some CSS to cause the preview and the markdown to appear side-by-side

+- Always show 'Link from the web' input field when uploading an image:
+Removes the annoying 'you can also provide a link from the web' button, and shows the URL input field by default!
+Code by Siguza <http://meta.stackoverflow.com/a/306901/3541881>! :)

 ---